iVis-at-Bilkent/sbgnviz.js/README.md

 In plain JS you do not need to require the libraries you just need to register sbgnviz with the options.

+## Publishing instructions

+This project is set up to automatically be published to npm.
+To publish:

+1. Set the version number environment variable: `export VERSION=1.2.3`
+2. Publish: `gulp publish`

 ## Credits

 Please cite the following when you use SBGNViz.js: